AuScope/geomodel-2-3dweb/scripts/input/README.md

 * "colour_table" - name of colour table file.
 Its format is CSV: _index_, _rock_label_, _red_, _green_, _blue_ where _index_ is the data value, and _red_, _green_, _blue_ are floats e.g.

 ```1,"RockySupersuite",0.968627,0.505882,0.705882```

+### 5. GroupStructure

+The optional "GroupStructure" section is used to define what labels are seen in the website's sidebar, and to insert additional parameters into the model's configuration file

+The "GroupStructure" contains labels for the groups in the sidebar (i.e. "Surface Geology" and "Muskrat Creek Faults" are group names in the example above).
+Within each group
+there is an array of structures:

+* "FileNameKey" - name of the GLTF or PNG file for the model part
+* "Insert" - a structure to be inserted into the model configuration file for that model part

+Thus the "Insert" can be used to change the labels of the parts and make the website open a window when the model is clicked on, as in the "Surface Geology" example above